 Toshiba 32MW7DB (1998)

-Toshiba's 32MW7DB also included external rear speakers and the result was a TV that sounded better than any other we'd heard before.
+Toshiba's 32MW7DB also included external rear speakers, and the result was a TV that sounded better than any we'd heard before.

-The Toshiba was a great all-rounder, featuring excellent blacks and good contrast, with colours that were stable and natural.
+The Toshiba was a great all-rounder, featuring excellent blacks and good contrast.
+Colours that were stable and natural.